Coronavirus, COVID-19 Public Health Advisory

 - 30 March 2020 Español "COVID-2019 ("Coronavirus") Información y Recomendaciones del Comité de Asesoría Médica y Científica de la Fundación de la Esclerodermia

 Your health and safety and that of every person affected by scleroderma is of paramount importance to the Scleroderma Foundation.
-The Foundation takes very seriously the threat the coronavirus (COVID-19) presents to individuals living with scleroderma, who are immuno-compromised.
-As the virus spreads in the United States, we wish to provide you with reliable information from qualified sources to guide you in your decision making regarding support group meetings, chapter events, and the activities of daily life.
+The Foundation takes very seriously the threat the coronavirus (COVID-19) presents to individuals living with scleroderma, who are immunocompromised.
+Although vaccines are currently available in the United States and there are fewer capacity restrictions on gatherings, there remains an inherent risk.
+As a community, we want to ensure that we are keeping each other safe while actively assessing our policies and practices.
+As the pandemic continues, we wish to provide you with reliable information from qualified sources to guide you in your decision making regarding support group meetings, chapter events, and the activities of daily life.

-The Foundation is guided by the directives and recommendations of the Centers for Disease Control & Prevention (CDC), state departments of public health, and the Foundation's Medical & Scientific Advisory Board.
+The Foundation is guided by the directives and recommendations of the United States Centers for Disease Control & Prevention (CDC), state departments of public health, and the Foundation's Medical & Scientific Advisory Board.

 Meetings and Events

-- In consultation with the Leadership Committee of the Scleroderma Foundation's Medical & Scientific Advisory Board, chapters and support groups are strongly urged to suspend, cancel, or reschedule in-person meetings and events until further notice.
-These activities include indoor meetings such as in-person support group meetings, patient education events, and fundraisers.
-(Please note that fundraising may be easily done online.)
+- In consultation with the Leadership Committee of the Scleroderma Foundation's Medical & Scientific Advisory Board, chapters and support groups are strongly urged to suspend, cancel, or reschedule indoor support group meetings and scleroderma education events.

-- Support group leaders should consider the option of using virtual meeting tools, such as Zoom.com, or telephone conferencing during this period of limited public gatherings.
+- Support group leaders should consider the option of using virtual meeting tools, such as Zoom.com, or telephone conferencing during this period of time.

 Remember, common flu precautions are also recommended by public health officials to protect against the coronavirus.